Lorna Tolentino

-Victoria Lorna Perez Aluquin-Fernandez (born December 23, 1961), better known by her stage name Lorna Tolentino, sometimes known as L.T., an abbreviation of her screen name, is a Filipino actress, host and executive producer.
-Her career as an actress in film and television has spanned over five decades, beginning when she debuted as a child actress in the 1970 film Divina Gracia.

-Tolentino has starred in over 80 films throughout her career, including Moral, Narito ang Puso Ko and Somewhere.
-She has won 6 FAMAS Awards (including 3 Best actress wins), 4 FAP Awards, a Gawad Urian Award and a Golden Screen Award.
+Victoria Lorna Perez Aluquin-Fernandez (born December 23, 1961), better known by her stage name Lorna Tolentino, sometimes known as L.T., an abbreviation of her screen name, is a Filipino actress, model, film producer and television personality.
+Dubbed as the "Prime Star", she is known for her dramatic roles in film and television and was the fourth actress to achieve the Grandslam status for her performance in the film Narito ang Puso Ko (1992).
+With a career spanning five decades, she has already appeared in 100 motion pictures and is cited by critics as one of the greatest Filipino actresses in Philippine cinema.
+She has received numerous accolades including seven FAMAS Awards, four Luna Awards, a Gawad Urian Award and two commendations from Asian Television Award.

-Tolentino is the widow of actor Rudy Fernandez.
-Together they had two children, one, the actor Renz Fernandez.
-As a child star, she used the screen name, Giselle in the movie of the same title with Chiquito playing her adoptive father.
-As an adult actress, Seven Stars productions re-launched her in Miss Dulce Amor, Ina (popular novel in Liwayway Magazine) in 1978.

-Life and career
+Early life

-She was born on December 23, 1961, in Concepcion, Tarlac and later moved to Manila.
-Her dad is from Liliw, Laguna.
+Lorna Tolentino was born as Victoria Lorna Perez Aluquin on December 23, 1961, in Concepcion, Tarlac and later moved to Manila.
+Her father is from Liliw, Laguna.
 She is also the stepmother of actor Mark Anthony Fernandez.
 She is first cousin to actress Amy Perez, Zsa Zsa Padilla and a niece of actor Jerry Pons.
-She was married to actor Rudy Fernandez from 1983 till his death in 2008.
-They have two children.
+She was married to actor Rudy Fernandez from 1983 until his death in 2008.
+They have two sons.

 She attended the elementary grades at St. Anthony School where she also finished high school.
 She took up a Bachelor of Arts course at St. Paul College in Quezon City, and also at the University of Santo Tomas and Maryknoll College (now Miriam College).